Wellness & Massage Therapy

-To succeed in Massage Therapy and Wellness, students will need to demonstrate strong problem-solving skills to evaluate symptoms and determine the best course of therapy.
-Interpersonal skills, empathy and curiosity about holistic health are also essential for success in the field.
+To succeed in Massage Therapy and Wellness, students will need to demonstrate strong problem-solving skills to evaluate symptoms and determine the best treatment strategy.
+Interpersonal skills, empathy, compassion and curiosity about holistic/integrative health are also essential for success in the field.

 Massage therapists and wellness practitioners work in an array of settings, both private and public, such as private offices, hotels, spas, hospitals, fitness centers, and sports organizations.
 Some massage therapists also travel to clients’ homes or offices to give a massage.